ChinmayeeJuturu/DL_assignment_148/README.md

 Requirements

-.Ensure you have Python installed, along with the required dependencies:
-   .pip install torch torchvision matplotlib numpy
+.Ensure you have Python installed, along with the required dependencies: pip install torch torchvision matplotlib numpy
 Usage:

 Training the Model